gamesadrift/immoral/README_EN.md

 >
 > In this repository are the scripts used in our game (or you can download it from our [***itch.io***](https://gamesadrift.itch.io/)).

+### Goal

+> The goal is easy, both players have three minutes to interact with the stage they are playing in (currently forest or city).
+> Interacting with the elements gives points (depending on the element).
+> When the time is up the one with more points wins.

 ### Controls

 > #### Movement